918benjamin/ls_rb120/lesson_5/TTT_README.md

 ## Final Checklist
 [x] Run Rubocop and fix any issues
-[ ] Method access control - only expose necessary methods publicly [ ] OOP design
+[x] Method access control - only expose necessary methods publicly [ ] Final rubocop run and fix
-  [ ] Refactor duplicate code into a class or module to inherit and override [ ] Create CRC cards to reflect on structure
-  [ ] Refactor dependencies so less objects know about each other [ ] Final rubocop run and fix
 [ ] Remove any comments and binding.pry and require pry/byebug